Side by side for the Gospel

 The Next Unite Event

-RSVPs are necessary for catering purposes.
+RSVPs are necessary for catering purposes and refreshments are free.

 You can direct any general queries to Dave Stephenson, Membership Pastor.
 Be sure to check out our membership FAQs below.